 The Discovery

-Early the next morning, back at the farm, Theo listened to music through a pair of ear buds humming to himself as he drove the tractor pulling the plough and turning the soil ready for planting.
-‘Now that Ren’s gone, maybe dad will finally take me seriously.’
+Early the next morning, back at the farm, Theo listened to music through earbuds, humming to himself as he drove the tractor that was pulling the plough to turn the soil ready for planting.
+Now that Ren’s gone, maybe Dad will finally take me seriously.

 A loud clang brought the tractor to a halt.
 ‘Geez, I hope nothing’s broken.
 Dad will kill me.’